rewriting/tom/doc/reference/Tom.md

 PairPattern	::=	SlotName '=' Pattern
 ```

-Concerning the syntax, both and host-language variables can be used and can be either a function symbol declared in or the name of a method from the host language.
+Concerning the syntax, both Tom and host-language variables can be used and can be either a function symbol declared in Tom or the name of a method from the host language.

 A pattern is a term which could contain variables.
-When matching a pattern against a subject (a ground term), these variables are instantiated by the matching procedure (generated by ).
-In , the variables do not have to be declared: their type is inferred automatically, depending on the context in which they appear.
+When matching a pattern against a subject (a ground term), these variables are instantiated by the matching procedure (generated by Tom).
+In Tom, the variables do not have to be declared: their type is inferred automatically, depending on the context in which they appear.

-As described previously, offers several mechanisms to simplify the definition of a pattern:
+As described previously, Tom offers several mechanisms to simplify the definition of a pattern:

 -   standard notation: a pattern can be defined using a classical prefix term notation.
 To make a distinction between variables and constants, the latter have to be written with explicit parentheses, like `x()`.
-In this case, the corresponding operator (`%op x()`) should have been declared.
+In this case, the corresponding Tom operator (`%op x()`) should have been declared.
 When omitting parentheses, like `x`, this denotes a variable.
 -   unnamed variables: the `_` notation denotes an anonymous variable.
 It can be used everywhere a variable name can be used.
 It is useful when the instance of the variable does not need to be used.
 Similarly, the `_*` notation can be used to denote an anonymous list-variable.
 This last notation can improve the efficiency of list-matching because the instances of anonymous list-variables do not need to be built.
 -   annotated variable: the `@` operator allows to give a variable name to a subterm.
 In `f(x@g(_))` for example, `x` is a variable that will be instantiated by the instance of the subterm `g(_)`.
 The variable `x` can then be used as any other variable.
 -   implicit notation: as explained below, the `%op` operator forces to give name to arguments.
 Assuming that the operator `f` has two arguments, named `arg1` and `arg2`, then we can write the pattern `f[arg1=a()]` which is equivalent to `f(a(),_)`.
 This notation is interesting mostly when using constructors with many subterms.
 Besides that, using this notation can avoid changing the patterns when the signature slightly changes (the order of the arguments, adding a new argument etc).
 -   symbol disjunction notation: to factorize the definition of pattern which have common subterms, it is possible to describe a family of patterns using a disjunction of symbols.
 The pattern `(f∣g)(a(),b())` corresponds to the disjunction `f(a(),b())` or `g(a(),b())`.
 To be allowed in a disjunction (in standard notation), the constructors should have the same signature (arity, domain and codomain).
 Thus the disjunction of list operators is not allowed since these operators do not have fixed arities and can not be compared.

-In practice, it is usually better to use the disjunction notation with the explicit notation offers: (`(f∣g)[arg1=a()]`).
+In practice, it is usually better to use the disjunction notation with the explicit notation Tom offers: (`(f∣g)[arg1=a()]`).
 In that case, the signatures of symbols do not have to be identical: only involved slots have to be common (same names and types).
 Thus, the pattern `(f∣g)[arg1=a()]` is correct, even if `g` has more slots than `f`: it only has to have the slot `arg1`, with the same sort.

 The use of after a list operator enables real associative with neutral elements (AU) matchings.
 By using `conc?` for example, we simply specify that the subject may not start with a `conc` symbol.
 For instance, the following code would produce the output `matched`, because `x` and respectively `y` can be instantiated with the neutral element of `conc` (please see the documentation on for further details about specifying symbols’ type and their neutral elements).